-In this mysterious internal landscape, where our experiences are not solid, knowable objects, where our feelings come and go, and where our deeper selves reside, my work explores what it feels like to be human, alive, female, with all the vulnerability, yearning, resilience, and complexity inherent inside us.
+In the mysterious internal landscape, where our experiences are not solid, knowable objects, where our feelings come and go, and where our deeper selves reside, my work explores what it feels like to be human, alive, limited, with all the vulnerability, yearning, resilience, and complexity inherent inside us.

-I usually start with small collaged mixed-media explorations on paper with photos and paint.
-I cut, connect, disconnect, smear and explore alternatives until a figure emerges with a sense of embodied presence.
-These small works on paper can stand alone, but also feed the larger paintings in the series as they are explored further through paint and texture.
+Usually, I start my creative process by sitting down with photographs, paint, paper and mixed media supplies.
+I cut, connect, disconnect, smear and experiment until a figure with a sense of honest complexity and embodied presence emerges.
+These small works on paper are finished works themselves but are also often the inspiration for larger paintings and sculptures as I continue to explore.